1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 No, we're not suggesting that you search for loose change under your sofa cushions.
 Rather, cutting seemingly insignificant expenses—late-payment penalties on your bills and out-of-network ATM fees on your cash withdrawals—can add up to substantial savings.
 One in four Americans fail to pay all of their bills on time, according to the National Foundation for Credit Counseling.

 More than you realize.
 Pay attention to the fine print, and avoid those sneaky extra charges.
 If you make a late payment on a credit card, ask the issuer to waive the fee, which can run as high as $35.
 Some utility companies might charge 1.5% of the overdue balance.
 Long-time customers who usually pay on time are often given a pass.
-As for avoiding ATM fees, which might run $2.50 or more apiece, either stay in your bank’s network or sign up for an account that reimburses out-of-network ATM fees.
-(Check out our list of 2018’s best banks to find a no-fee account that’s right for you.)
+As for avoiding out-of-network ATM fees, which average $4.61 per transaction, according to MoneyRates.com, either stay in your bank’s network or sign up for an account that reimburses out-of-network ATM fees.
+(Check out our list of 2019’s best banks to find a no-fee account that’s right for you.)

 But not all debt is bad.
 Borrowing to go to school, to get professional training or to start your own business can help boost your career and income potential in the long run.
 The trick, of course, is borrowing wisely, at low rates and for purposes that promise a good return on the investment.

 If you already have some debt troubles, be sure to devise a debt repayment plan.
 One strategy is to pay off the debt with the highest interest rate first.
 The sooner you clear that away, the more you save on interest.
 Another strategy is to pay off the smallest debt first, regardless of the interest rate, to give yourself a psychological boost and encourage you to keep chipping away.
 Both strategies have their advocates.